jenkinsci/jcasc-vscode-extension/README.md

   numExecutors:2
 ```

-i) The above yaml file is valid according to the schema and vscode should provide you with validation and autocompletion for the same.
+ The above yaml file is valid according to the schema and vscode should provide you with validation and autocompletion for the same.

 ## Feature Overview

-1) JSON Schema Import
+- JSON Schema Import
-2) Seamless connection to Jenkins instance
+- Seamless connection to Jenkins instance
-3) Syntax Highlighting while writing yml
+- Syntax Highlighting while writing yml
-4) Auto Suggestions
+- Auto Suggestions

 ## How to Run Locally